Ares-Developers/Ares-docs/new/superweapons/types/protect.rst

   :tag:`[General]ForceShieldDuration` for :value:`ForceShield`, to
   :tag:`[CombatDamage]IronCurtainDuration` otherwise.
 :tagdef:`[SuperWeapon]Protect.PowerOutage=integer - frames`
-  The length the owning player will expericence a power outage after firing this super weapon.
+  The length the owning player will experience a power outage after firing this super weapon.
 Defaults to :tag:`[General]ForceShieldBlackoutDuration` for :value:`ForceShield`, to :value:`0` otherwise.
 :tagdef:`[SuperWeapon]Protect.PlayFadeSoundTime=integer - frames`